BiAPoL/blog/docs/mara_lampert/getting_started_with_mambaforge_and_python/readme.md

-# Getting started with Mambaforge and Python
+# Getting started with ~~Mamba~~*Miniforge and Python
 [Mara Lampert](../readme), January 26th, 2023

+updated by Stefan Hahmann, December 13th, 2023

+`(*)` After the release of Miniforge 23.3.1 in August 2023, Miniforge and Mambaforge are essentially identical.
+The only difference is the name of the installer and subsequently the default installation path.

-## Introduction to Python and Mamba
+## Introduction to Python and Miniforge
-This blog post explains what Python and [Mamba](https://mamba.readthedocs.io/en/latest/installation.html)/ Mambaforge, and how you can download and setup it on your computer.
+This blog post explains what Python and [Mamba](https://mamba.readthedocs.io/en/latest/installation.html) / Miniforge is, and how you can download and setup it on your computer.
 We will also go through some steps how to get started with Bio-image Analysis.

 > **_Note:_** This is an update of a [previous Blogpost](https://biapol.github.io/blog/johannes_mueller/anaconda_getting_started/) written by Johannes.